-Some accused and blamed Silent Echo’s operator, ██████████████, accusing him of treason.
-It was hypothesized that he may have leaked enough information to the insurgent group that led to the preparation of such a carefully laid out trap. ██████████████ took his own life shortly afterwards.
+Some blamed the catastrophe on Silent Echo’s operator, ██████████████, accusing him of treason.
+They theorized that he may have leaked enough information to the insurgent group that led to the preparation of such a carefully laid out trap. ██████████████ took his own life shortly afterwards.
 Whether this was an action stemmed out of genuine guilt or the wrongful accusations pushed him to the edge is something that perhaps may never be known.

 Traxler saw unbound potential in Erron Leitner, one of the reasons he was recruited at such a young age.
 But beyond the raw proficiency and unshakable loyalty.
-General Exley couldn’t help himself but wonder if General Michael Traxler, who never had a family of his own, saw Erron as a surrogate son figure.
+General Exley couldn’t help but wonder if General Michael Traxler, whose family was tragically murdered, saw Erron as a surrogate son figure.